aquasecurity/trivy/docs/docs/configuration/filtering.md

 To show the suppressed results, use the `--show-suppressed` flag.

+!!! note
+    This flag is currently available only in the table format.

 ```bash
 $ trivy image --vex debian11.csaf.vex --ignorefile .trivyignore.yaml --show-suppressed debian:11
 ...